Author: Ameeba

 Conceptual Example Code

-Below is a conceptual example of how the vulnerability might be exploited.
-This could be a sample HTTP request that sends a malicious payload to the vulnerable endpoint, causing a buffer overflow.
+Below is a conceptual example of how this vulnerability might be exploited.
+This might be an HTTP request sent by an attacker:

 Host: target.example.com